On Dimension-Varying Control Systems: A Universal State Space Approach: Dimension-Varying Dynamic Systems

-Summarizing the above arguments, one sees easily that a dimension varying system $\Sigma$ can be merged into $\Omega$ by merging each mode $\Sigma_i$ into $\Omega^i$.
-Then the dynamics of each subsystem evolving on $\Omega$ is exactly the same as its dynamics on $\R^{n_i}$.
+Summarizing the above arguments, one sees that a dimension-varying system $\Sigma$ can be merged into $\Omega$ by merging each mode $\Sigma_i$ into the corresponding component $\Omega^{n_i}$.
+Then the dynamics of each subsystem evolving on $\Omega^{n_i}$ is represented without changing its local fixed-dimensional dynamics on $\R^{n_i}$.

-Not only the $\Omega^n$, as the restriction of $\Omega$ on $\R^n$, has exactly the same geometric structure as $\R^n$, but also the cross-dimensional geometry of $\Omega$ is the same as Euclidian space.
-We give an example to depict this.
+The preceding result should be read in two layers.
+The homeomorphism $\Omega^n\cong\R^n$ preserves the fixed-dimensional topology, while the proportional relation between $d_{{\cal V}}$ and the Euclidean distance on $\R^n$ preserves the metric geometry on that component.
+Across different dimensions, the inner product and distance of $\Omega$ compare representatives after lifting them to a common multiple dimension.
+The following example depicts this quotient-metric geometry.

 \begin{exa} Consider a triangle $\bigtriangleup ABC\in \Omega$ (see Figure \ref{Fig.3.2}), where $A,~B,~C\in \Omega$, say, $A=(1,2,-1)^{\mathrm{T}}\in \Omega^3$, $B=(2,0,-1,3)^{\mathrm{T}}\in \Omega^4$, and $C=(1,2,-1,-2,1)^{\mathrm{T}}\in \Omega^5$.